moxystudio/eslint-config/packages/eslint-config-base/README.md

 Create a `.eslintrc.json` file in the project root and extend from one of these base configurations:

-- `@moxy/eslint-config-base` - Latest ECMAScript version without modules, currently an alias to `@moxy/eslint-config-base/es2020`.
+- `@moxy/eslint-config-base` - Latest ECMAScript version without modules.
-- `@moxy/eslint-config-base/esm` - Latest ECMAScript version with ECMAScript modules, currently an alias to `@moxy/eslint-config-base/esm/es2020`.
+- `@moxy/eslint-config-base/esm` - Latest ECMAScript version with ECMAScript modules.
-- `@moxy/eslint-config-base/cjs` - Latest ECMAScript version with CommonJS modules, currently an alias to `@moxy/eslint-config-base/cjs/es2020`.
+- `@moxy/eslint-config-base/cjs` - Latest ECMAScript version with CommonJS modules.

+Instead of the latest ECMAScript version (2020), you may target **specific versions** of ECMAScript by using their configurations instead.

 <details>
-  <summary>ℹ️ You may target older versions of ECMAScript by using one of these base configurations instead:</summary>
+  <summary>List of all base configurations</summary>

   - `@moxy/eslint-config-base/es2015` - ECMAScript 2015 (aka es6) without modules.
   - `@moxy/eslint-config-base/es2016` - ECMAScript 2016 (aka es7) without modules.